Marginal and Joint Effects#

 • Interpretation:

-• Marginal effect: The expected change in the trait associated with a unit change in the variant, not accounting for other variants
+• Marginal effects: The expected change in the trait associated with a unit change in the variant, regardless of other variants

-• Joint effect: The expected change in the trait associated with a unit change in the variant, holding all other variants constant
+• Joint effects: The expected change in the trait associated with a unit change in the variant, holding all other variants constant

 • Consistency: